A peaceful resolution to the never-ending time war of the Terminator franchise.

 Time: Present Day

-Kyle Reese, Sarah Connor, their son John, his girlfriend Kate, and two reprogrammed Terminators, a nameless T-800 Model 101 and T-900 called Cameron, believe that they have prevented Judgement Day and the rise of Skynet.
+Kyle Reese, Sarah Connor, their son John, his girlfriend Kate, and two reprogrammed Terminators, a T-800 Model 101 called Carl and T-900 called Cameron, believe that they have prevented Judgement Day and the rise of Skynet.
 But not only are they keenly aware that some of them have falsely believed this in the past; those from the future know that many other versions of themselves in other timelines have believed this and been proven wrong when Skynet awoke and Judgement Day came anyway.
 So this Connor family live together off the grid to evade detection by the Skynet of the future, and simultaneously keep a sharp watch out for anything that might potentially give rise to Skynet, despite all evidence that they have prevented its creation.